Description and Background

 To examine these and other regional issues and opportunities, the Government of Canada has sponsored the Atlantic Energy Gateway (AEG) initiative.
 Since 2009, this project has served as a launching pad for detailed discussions and studies of potential benefits of regional electricity cooperation, including enhanced system integration, expanding clean and renewable energy sources, and regional transmission planning.
 New Brunswick is actively engaged with the other Atlantic Provinces and the federal government, supported by the region’s utilities.

-In addition to the AEG initiative and bilateral opportunities with neighbouring jurisdictions, New Brunswick, through the Department of Energy, will remain an active participant in a number of regional, national and North American energy sector organizations, including the Federal-Provincial-Territorial energy committees that report to the Canadian Council of Energy Ministers, the Northeast International Committee on Energy, and the Energy Council, which includes representation from sixteen North American energy producing states and provinces.
+In addition to the AEG initiative and bilateral opportunities with neighbouring jurisdictions, New Brunswick, through the Department of Natural Resources and Energy Development, will remain an active participant in a number of regional, national and North American energy sector organizations, including the Federal-Provincial-Territorial energy committees that report to the Canadian Council of Energy Ministers, the Northeast International Committee on Energy, and the Energy Council, which includes representation from sixteen North American energy producing states and provinces.